24 Must-Know Characteristics of the Holy Spirit

 Here, we’re going to walk through a 7-step process to optimize your website strategy, implement that strategy, and increase the chances that a new visitor to your website will show up at your front door on Sunday.
 In other words, we’re going to make sure that you have all the tools to make a stellar first impression on as many people as possible who show up at your church’s digital front door.

-Is your church a front door or a living room?
+Even before you've selected a church website builder, you should answer this one simple question: Is your church a front door or a living room?

 This is a lively debate among church communications professionals.
 You need to nail down your answer to this question: “Who is your ideal website user?”
 If your ideal users are members, your website needs to take on a more complex user interface to accommodate the many multiple needs various segments of your congregation will bring to your digital home.
 Just like a living room, which has a couch, a lamp, a television, a few windows, and a bookshelf, your church website will need to have multiple tools on its front page so that it is a useful tool for those who regularly access it.